 Supporting Akers's theory, deed records reflect that the tiny plot was conveyed in 1803 to the Recorder of the City of New York, John Prevost, who obviously maintained the gravesite.

 In 1821 Claremont was purchased by Joel Post.
-The Post family retained ownership of the property for decades, converting the mansion to the Claremont Inn around 1860.
+The Post family retained ownership of the property for until shortly after Joel's death in 1835.
+Around 1860 or '62 the house was converted to the Claremont Inn.
 Guests of the popular roadside inn often walked down the slope towards the cliffs to view the picturesque tomb of the mysterious “amiable child.”
 A local publication in 1895 would remember that the Claremont Inn “was once known as the Monument House, because if its proximity to the marble monument over the grave of ‘an amiable child.’”

 |In 1912 Boys' and Girls' Bookshelf magazine published a photo of the grave--copyright expired|